google-site-verification: googlee16c7726ecc34510.html

 Both directions of Hudson Road between 56th and 26th avenues are fully closed around the clock due to extensive road damage.
 The replacement road is currently being designed, and construction is now estimated to start in late fall 2026.
 Follow the signed detour; use alternate routes.
 The detour route will use Monaghan Road or Imboden Road between 26th and 56th avenues.

-I-70 Picadilly Interchange
+I-70 Picadilly Interchange now open

 The city of Aurora’s new diverging diamond interchange (DDI) at I-70 and Picadilly Road is now open to all lanes of travel in all directions for vehicle traffic.
 The newly constructed Picadilly Road from East 19th Avenue to Smith Road is also open, along with the new bike and pedestrian pathways.